 How to play Gin Rummy - Game Rules explained

-Now, the object of the game is to form groups of cards called “Melds” in sets of the same number or runs of consecutive numbers in the same suit.
+The object of the game is to form groups of cards called “melds”.

 Each player is dealt 10 cards at the start of a game.
 Any cards in your hand that are unmatched (not in melds) are called deadwood.
 You want to have as little deadwood as possible.

 The remaining cards in the deck are placed face-down and become the stock pile.